AlaSQL/alasql/README.md

 ```
 See [test168](test/test168.js) - [test169](test/test169.js)

-### d3.js + Alasql
+### d3.js + AlaSQL

-Alasql can be used with d3.js to create diagrams, like the example below.
-Here Alasql
+AlaSQL can be used with d3.js to create diagrams, like the example below.
+Here AlaSQL
 read Excel file with Olympic Prizes, group and sort rows by one of the axes, and then
 take top 10 records and create a list with axe values: